amitshekhariitbhu/Android-Debug-Database/README.md

 Now open the provided link in your browser.

+Important:
-Important : Your Android phone and laptop should be connected to the same Network (Wifi or LAN).
+- Your Android phone and laptop should be connected to the same Network (Wifi or LAN).
+- If you are using it over usb, run `adb forward tcp:8080 tcp:8080`

 Note      : If you want use different port other than 8080.
             In the app build.gradle file under buildTypes do the following change